 Working in collaboration with Lloyds Banking Group, Consortium have placed 18 LBG professionals into trustee roles across our divese LGBT+ membership.
 As LGBT+ organisations develop and thrive, it is important to have a trustee board that is diverse and brings together a range of skills and expertise.
 Corporate skills are something many voluntary organisations strive to include on their Boards and this partnership has enabled us to strengthen the expertise and knowledge across these 18 LGBT+ organisations.

-The encouraging results from this work continues with both LBG, and developing with others, as we continue to advocate for strong resilient trustee boards.
+Whilst this programme has ended, the encouraging results from this work continues, as we continue to advocate for strong resilient trustee boards.

 The study, carried out by Anglia Ruskin University in 2016 – produced by a partnership of LGBT+ organisations led by Consortium and funded by Trust for London highlights growing concerns around prejudice, safety and poverty.